 Since $E^{n+1}(Y_{n+1},h)$ remains a valid e-variable under exchangeability, we utilize a first-order Taylor approximation to establish the coverage guarantee.
 The impact of score transformation on the reliability of this approximation is analyzed in Appendix~\ref{taylor}.

 \textbf{LOO Estimator.} The primary objective of the LOO estimator is to estimate $\mathbb{E}[\tilde{\alpha}_{n+1}(h)]$ using only the calibration set and test feature, thereby bypassing the unknown true label of the test point.
 To maintain structural symmetry with the original transformation while ensuring computability, the transformation is adapted by treating each calibration point as a pseudo-test point.
-For each $i \in \{1, \dots, n\}$, we define the transformed scores as follows: \begin{itemize} \item \textbf{Pseudo-calibration scores:} $h_j = h(S_j; D_j, X_j)$. \item \textbf{Pseudo-test score:} $h_i(y) = h(S(X_i, y); D_i, X_i)$. \end{itemize} The pseudo e-variable $E^i(y, h)$ is constructed as follows:
+For each $i \in \{1, \dots, n\}$, we define the transformed scores as follows: \begin{itemize} \item \textbf{Pseudo Calibration Scores:} $h_j = h(S_j; D_j, X_j)$. \item \textbf{Pseudo Test Score:} $h_i(y) = h(S(X_i, y); D_i, X_i)$. \end{itemize} The pseudo e-variable $E^i(y, h)$ is constructed as follows:

 Let $\mathcal{T}_i = \mathcal{T}(D_i, X_i)$ and $C^\alpha_h(X_i) = \{y \in \mathcal{Y} : E^i(y, h) < 1/\alpha\}$.
 The corresponding pseudo miscoverage levels $\tilde{\alpha}_i(h)$ and the LOO estimator $\hat{\alpha}^{LOO}(h)$ are defined as: